LangzeL/GD/README.md

 - **Quick Review:** The sprint focuses on finalizing all aspects of the project and preparing for the final presentation.
 - **Reflect on Roadblocks and Improvements:** Focus on identifying any last-minute issues that need resolution and ensure everything is polished and professional.

+### **Week 11 Backlog:**

+1. Presentation Preparation:
+   - Complete the compilation of work for the presentation.
+   - Ensure that all team members are prepared to discuss their parts confidently.
+2. Final Testing:
+   - Conduct a final round of testing to ensure everything is working as expected.
+   - Make any necessary adjustments based on test results.

 ------